 A coffee bean consists of insoluble and soluble materials.
 Most of a coffee bean is made up of cellulose which doesn’t dissolve in water.
 The cellulose makes up the cell walls of the coffee beans.
 What you want is inside.
 There is about a quarter of the coffee bean that can be dissolved in water.
 These are all kinds of different compounds and oils that are naturally present in coffee beans.

-By roasting and grinding the beans those compounds are made easier accessible for the water to extract.
+By roasting and grinding the beans those compounds are made easily accessible for the water to extract.
 Getting those soluble compounds into the water is what brewing coffee is.
 There are tons of ways to do this, an espresso machine is just one.

 Suggested: What do you need to make good espresso?

-Something to understand is that not all the soluble materials dissolve at the same rate.
+Something to understand is that not all soluble materials dissolve at the same rate.
 You can see this when brewing espresso.
 The first liquid is very thick and dark and then the liquid becomes lighter.
 That’s not only because most of the solubles are extracted but also because the later ones comes out slower and are lighter in color.

 The different compounds dissolve into the water at different rates and the different compounds provide different parts of the taste to the coffee.
-In general the compounds that are extracted first provide a lot of sourness to the coffee.
+In general, the compounds that are extracted first provide a lot of sourness to the coffee.
 So if you stop extracting too early, your cup will taste a little like biting a lemon.
 Some acidity is a good thing in coffee.
 It can make a bright fruity taste.
 But just plain sour is not enjoyable.

 Once you extract more from the coffee, the compounds that come after balance out the taste so you get a more enjoyable cup of coffee.
 However, you can go too far.
 You don’t want everything that’s soluble from the coffee bean because the last stubborn compounds often give a very harsh bitterness to the coffee.
-Getting the right level of extraction is important, that’s what makes good tasting coffee.
+Getting the right level of extraction is important, that’s what makes good-tasting coffee.

 Suggested: Why is my espresso so bitter?